The Best Savings Accounts in Montana for 2024

 Then, we examined each bank’s savings accounts for consumer-friendly features.
-These included the best interest rates available, no or low minimum balance requirements or monthly maintenance fees, ways to waive fees that exist, and tools to make saving easier.
+These included the best interest rates available, no or low minimum balance requirements or monthly maintenance fees, ways to waive existing fees, and tools to make saving easier.

 Big Banks vs. Online Banks

 You likely have other bank options if you’re looking for a savings account.
-Both big banks and online banks offer these account types and have different pros and cons than the banks listed above.
+Big and online banks offer these account types and have different pros and cons than the banks listed above.
 Here’s what you may want to consider.

 Pros of Big Banks

 Big banks have many branches in the areas they serve.
 This makes it easier to bank if there are several locations in your community.